AndreiGavrilescu/hello-world/README.md

 # hello-world
-This is my first interaction with Git
+This is my first interaction with Git.
+You, hoomans, get me?